OctupusCloud/fedele_dns/README.md

 echo netbox-plugin-dns >> ~/netbox/local_requirements.txt
 ```

-To add the required netbox_dns tables to your database run the following command from your NetBox directory:
+To add the required fedele_dns tables to your database run the following command from your NetBox directory:

 ```
 ./manage.py migrate